Treeify-ai/Awesome-Test-Case-Design/README.md

 💡 This repository complements the tool by offering learning resources to help you understand the principles and techniques behind test case design.

+## 🌟 Join Our Community
+💬 Join the conversation, share your experiences, and connect with fellow QA professionals!
+We’d love to see you in our **Discord community**: [Click here to join!](https://discord.gg/your-discord-link)

 ---

 ## 📖 Table of Contents